I went shopping right before the pandemic. Things looked good. There was bread and milk

 I once had someone ask me how to make mashed potatoes.
 Another person asked how to boil an egg correctly.
 If that’s your starting place, so be it.
 But, make sure to expand from there.
 No starting point is too “beginner”–I’ve had friends ask how to reheat spaghetti without a microwave.
 It’s not your fault–you’ve been trained this way by your grocery store.

 “It doesn’t grow in plastic bags.”

-I have a friend who’s in New York City.
-“I live in New York City, no need to cook, ever.”
-At the time, he was right–it was more expensive to go out and get the ingredients than to let a famous chef make dinner.
-But during Covid, it was on lockdown–no restaurants, lines around the corner at the stores… people stuck in very small apartments, and everyone had to cook.
+I have a friend who said, “I live in New York City, no need to cook, ever.”
+At the time, he was right.
+For him, it was nearly as expensive to go out and get the ingredients than to let a famous chef make dinner, and the chef cooked much better.
+But during quarantines, that Chef went away.
+No restaurants… just people stuck in very small apartments.
+Everyone had to cook.

-Now that we’re out of the woods, it’s important to remember the lessons.
-Supply chains are still fragile, things come from around the globe and aren’t always easy to get.
-But, with a little outside the box thinking, some knowledge of ingredients, a little bit of skill polishing, you won’t really care that your Honey Nut Cheerios were sold out and you won’t want to reach for those clamshells, boxes and bags.
+Even now, supply chains are still fragile, things come from around the globe and aren’t always easy to get.
+But with a little knowledge of ingredients, a stocked pantry, and a few chef skills, you won’t care that Honey Nut Cheerios were sold out and you will never, ever get a pre-cut onion again.

 Learn something new–every year, whether it’s to beat the empty shelves or to eat better food.

 Learn to fix, build, cook, substitute, create, and enjoy.
 Even if it’s a simple home-sprouted bean sprout stir fry, a loaf of daily bread or a case of home- brewed beer.
 Cheer, and enjoy the ride.